 “Help yourself.”
 Percy stepped back and pulled the cigarillo from her lips as she exhaled.

 Shakes squinted into the viewfinder.
-“Um… Cap’n Percy… there’s nothing on that fuckin’ island.”
+“Um . . .
+Cap’n Percy . . . there’s nothing on that fuckin’ island.”

 “No. The depot is for, ya know, discreet fuckin’ operations.
 It’s entirely underwater, built into the side of the seamount.”